Skip to main content

 Metabolic dysregulation in perimenopause often involves a decline in insulin sensitivity, leading to compensatory hyperinsulinemia and an increased risk of type 2 diabetes.
 Estrogen plays a role in maintaining insulin sensitivity, and its withdrawal can impair glucose uptake and utilization in peripheral tissues.
 The altered adipokine profile, characterized by changes in leptin, adiponectin, and resistin, also contributes to this metabolic shift.
 Visceral fat, in particular, secretes pro-inflammatory adipokines that exacerbate insulin resistance.

-Peptide therapies, by improving and reducing VAT, can indirectly enhance insulin sensitivity.
+Peptide therapies, by improving body composition and reducing VAT, can indirectly enhance insulin sensitivity.
 Increased lean muscle mass, a common outcome of GH optimization, improves glucose disposal.
 Furthermore, a reduction in pro-inflammatory adipokines from visceral fat can mitigate systemic inflammation, which is a known contributor to insulin resistance.
 This multifaceted impact underscores the synergistic potential of these interventions.

 Clinical Considerations for Peptide Integration